SanPen/GridCal/doc/rst_source/theory/investments_evaluation_nsga3.rst

     Figure 7: Pareto front comparison after 10 minutes of simulation

 In addition to this, NSGA-III is approximately 25 times faster, computationally, which is a promising result for future evaluation on larger grids.
 Though it still takes a significant amount of time to generate a very smooth and complete curve, a plot more optimal than MVRSM’s can still be produced with few iterations.

-.. table:: Optimum Parameter Configuration
+.. table:: Optimum Parameter Configuration:

    +------------------+-------------------+
    | Parameter name   | Setting           |